RickyMehra06/Pricing_Strategy_for_Listing_Files_AWS/README.md

 ### Features in Inventory file:

-* ISBN: Internation standard book number
+* ISBN: International standard book number
 * Name: Name of the product
 * Currency: The product can be purchased in which currency
 * Price: MRP of the product